Prince William’s wife Kate in hospital in labor

 Royal fanatics have been camped outside the hospital wing for several days in anticipation.

-The baby prince or princess will be a sixth great-grandchild for Queen Elizabeth II, who turned 92 on Saturday, and her husband Prince Philip.
+The baby will be the sixth great-grandchild for Queen Elizabeth II, who turned 92 on Saturday, and her husband Prince Philip.

+It will hold the title of prince or princess after Queen Elizabeth changed the rules in 2012 to ensure that all of William’s children would be entitled to the style.

 Please follow our commenting guidelines.